coffeecocoa/qooldb/about.md

 <p align="center">
     <img src="assets/images/orca.jpg" alt="qooldb" width="140">
 </p>
-We only want to display the coolest stuff you can find and buy on the web.
-We are not interested in spamming any boring or lame products at you – when you visit QoolDB you’ll only see interesting, innovative products.
+Just only want to display best content related to games stuff that you can find and buy on the web.
+All links on this site are curated by hand.

+Why?
+Because i love game.

-Many items listed on this site do return a small commission for product referral, however this is not the sole motivation for featuring an item.
-We do not carry any of the products listed on this page, nor do we directly sell anything.
+Some items listed on this site do return a small commission for product referral, however this is not the sole motivation for featuring an item.

 *   [Twitter](https://twitter.com/greenlute)